bazhdarrzgar/30_Days_Of_Python/19_Day_File_handling/19_file_handling.md

 ### Opening Files for Reading

-The default mode of _open_ is reading, so we do not have to specify 'r' or 'rt'.
-I have created and saved a file named reading_file_example.txt in the files directory.
-Let us see how it is done:

 ```py
 f = open('./files/reading_file_example.txt')
 print(f) # <_io.TextIOWrapper name='./files/reading_file_example.txt' mode='r' encoding='UTF-8'>
 ```

-As you can see in the example above, I printed the opened file and it gave  some information about it.
-Opened file has different reading methods: _read()_, _readline_, _readlines_.
-An opened file has to be closed with _close()_ method.

-- _read()_: read the whole text as string.
-If we want to limit the number of characters we want to read, we can limit it by passing int value to the *read(number)* method.

 ```py
 f = open('./files/reading_file_example.txt')